Jack Suwinski Player Props: Pirates vs. Brewers

-Jack Suwinski, with a slugging percentage of .259 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Corbin Burnes on the mound, July 1 at 4:05 PM ET.
+Jack Suwinski, with a slugging percentage of .400 in his past 10 games -- including two home runs -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Colin Rea on the hill, July 2 at 1:35 PM ET.

-In his last game, he strung together two hits (going 2-for-3 with an RBI) against the Brewers.
+In his previous game, he collected four RBI (going 2-for-4 with a home run) against the Brewers.

 Jack Suwinski Game Info & Props vs. the Brewers